Showing posts with label Maps and Plats. Show all posts

 Aerial view of 18th Street and the Chicago River during the river straightening project in May 1929.

-The overcrowded, impoverished area on and around Goose Island became known as “Little Hell,” a reference to the conditions on the island as well as the coal-gasification plant that belched out smoke and flames nearby.
+The overcrowded, impoverished area on and around Goose Island became known as "Little Hell," a reference to the conditions on the island and the coal gasification plant that belched out smoke and flames nearby.
 It was occupied by a succession of immigrant groups who came to work in the steel mills and other factories along the North Branch.

 Four girls standing in an empty lot in Little Hell in September 1902.

-In recent years, the relationship between Chicago’s river and its people has entered an entirely new chapter.
-Aided by the deindustrialization of the mid-twentieth century, a growing sense of environmental stewardship, federal regulations such as the Clean Water Act of 1972, and yet another round of monumental public works projects, the Chicago River continues to undergo dramatic improvements in water quality and accessibility.
+The relationship between Chicago's river and its people has entered a new chapter in recent years.
+Aided by the mid-twentieth-century deindustrialization, a growing sense of environmental stewardship, federal regulations such as the Clean Water Act of 1972, and yet another round of monumental public works projects, the Chicago River continues to undergo dramatic improvements in water quality and accessibility.

 Construction on the Tunnel and Reservoir Plan (TARP), or Deep Tunnel, began in 1975.
 The first portion of the massive underground system began functioning in 1981.
 It is a project that outdoes even Chicago's forebearers in terms of investment.
 When it is completed in 2029 at the cost of $3.8 billion, it should be able to hold up to 20.55 billion gallons of excess water.